Martan03/faupi/README.md

 variable name inside of curly brackets (`${name}`) - this way you can chain a variable and static string after each other without having to use a space.

+`faupi` also supports generating random variable values.
+It contains a special object-like variable - `fake`.
+You can then use one of the built-in object attributes to generate random value, such as first name, last name, profesion and more.
+You use it as a normal variable with `$` - `$fake.name`.
+To see all the `fake` object attributes, visit [fake object section](#fake-object).

 ### Specification example
 To add API GET endpoint on URL `/api/example/{id:number}`, we can add this endpoint specification to out specification file: